-While Uber dominates U.S. rideshare, its primary competitor, Lyft, is growing faster.
-In January, Uber accounted for 68.5 percent of U.S. rideshare spending, and Lyft captured 28.9 percent of the market, up 3 percentage points from a year ago.
-Both companies are expected to go public soon and, reportedly, have had IPO proposals reviewed by the SEC.
+Uber has filed its IPO, reaching the highly anticipated milestone weeks after rival, Lyft.
+While Uber dominates U.S. rideshare, Lyft is growing faster.
+In February, Uber accounted for 67.3 percent of U.S. rideshare spending, and Lyft captured 30.3 percent of the market, up 5 percentage points from a year ago.
+Uber is also expected to file its IPO this year.

 In September 2018, Uber celebrated one year of new management under CEO Dara Khosrowshahi after controversial CEO Travis Kalanick stepped down in June 2017.
 In the time since Kalanick’s departure, Uber has lost market share, but its U.S. monthly sales have still climbed as the overall rideshare market expands.

-In 2018, the industry started out with strong growth that has slowed since last spring.
+In 2018, industry growth started strong, but it has slowed since last spring.
 In that time, Lyft has grown faster than Uber, and it now accounts for just under a third of the U.S. rideshare market.
 Lyft is strongest on the West Coast, where it’s closing in on Uber in several cities.
-In Seattle, WA, Lyft currently brings in 43 percent of monthly rideshare spending, making it Lyft’s strongest city by market share among the top fifteen cities for rideshare spending.
+In Seattle, WA, Lyft currently brings in 46 percent of monthly rideshare spending, making it Lyft’s strongest city by market share among the top 15 cities for rideshare spending.

 What lies down the road